Pros vs. Joes

 Of course the Arccos numbers for average golfers are predictably bad, although not as debilitating as 130-over-par.
 The group of 5- to 15-handicappers, somewhat better than the average golfer of course, score almost a full stroke over par or worse on 14 of the 18 holes.
 Arccos show the 5th, 7th, 14th and 18th holes all with an average score of around 1.2 strokes over par.
 Only on one driving hole do they hit the fairway more than half the time.
 On only one hole do they hit the green in regulation more than half the time, and we’re not entirely sure even that’s the case (more on that later).
 All that ineptitude doesn’t get any better the closer they get to the hole, either.
 The only time a chip or pitch shot from these Average Joes consistently gets inside 10 feet on a Stadium Course green is when it’s less than 10 yards from the hole, and even then it only happens about 61 percent of the time.
 Outside 10 yards, those pitches and chips get inside 10 feet only 30 percent of the time.

 It’s not that the Stadium Course seems unfair or cartoonishly evil.
 Rather, it seems doable, gettable, until, of course, the golfer tries to do too much beyond his ability level.
-As Patrick Cantlay said last year, Dye fools you and challenges you at the same time.
+As Patrick Cantlay said in 2021, Dye fools you and challenges you at the same time.

 “I feel like it will show you one side with trouble and you almost have to ignore the big flashy trouble but hug the trouble, because the worst side will be the bailout side, and once you bail out into the fat side, then the troubles start mounting,” Cantlay said.
 “Pete Dye kind of does that all day, and if you have enough guts to hit quality shots all the way around, you can shoot good numbers.”